 What is the size of a Standard Pallet?

 Pallet size varies around the world, Europe has a standard pallet size, as does Asia and North America.
-In North America the standard pallet dimensions of 48 x 40 have been popular since the 1960s and is on the ISO (International Organization for Standardization) approved standard pallet size list of 6.
+In North America the standard pallet dimensions of 48" x 40" have been popular since the 1960s and is on the ISO (International Organization for Standardization) approved standard pallet size list.
 For suppliers of fast-moving consumer goods (FMCG) the GMA pallet (Grocers Manufacturers Association) is considered the standard pallet size dimension, in North America.

 There are so many options available it is probably best to communicate the exact pallet size to your suppliers or shippers so that there are no misunderstandings or surprises when goods arrive at their warehouse.
 This way they are prepared and know beforehand if they have the right equipment necessary to handle the goods.